ZuhalAmarkhil/ZuhalAmarkhil/README.md

 # Hello, World! 👋
 I am a Data Science and Data Analytics enthusiast with a rich background in various programming languages, database management, and business intelligence tools.I recently completed my Masters in Information Systems from Syracuse University, New York, being a proud Fulbright Scholarship awardee.
-Additionally, I attained a Certificate of Advanced Studies in Data Science from the same prestigious institution.
 <br>
 Currently, I am actively seeking opportunities where I can leverage my diverse skills and contribute to challenging real-world projects.
 I am keen on joining a team where I can bring value and drive success through data-driven strategies.